MaterializeInc/materialize/doc/user/content/ingest-data/postgres/self-hosted.md

       you want to replicate to Materialize.

-1. Use the [`CREATE SOURCE`](/sql/create-source/) command to connect Materialize to your Azure instance and start ingesting data from the publication you created [earlier](#2-create-a-publication-and-a-replication-user):
+1. Use the [`CREATE SOURCE`](/sql/create-source/) command to connect Materialize to your Postgres instance and start ingesting data from the publication you created [earlier](#2-create-a-publication-and-a-replication-user):

     ```mzsql